SeaQL/seaql.github.io/SeaORM/docs/05-relation/02-one-to-many.md

 ## Defining the Inverse Relation

-It is the same as defining the inverse of the one-to-one relationship.
+It is the same as defining the one-to-one inverse relation.

 ```rust {10,16,24} title="entity/fruit.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]